This Spanish white bean stew is a great way to eat your beans! The spicy chorizo makes it extra warm and cozy, perfect for a weeknight dinner.

 This Spanish white bean stew with chorizo sausage is so good that everyone will believe you spent hours in the kitchen!
 The chorizo flavors the beans so beautifully, that even the ones who don’t like beans will certainly try a tablespoon or two.
 And who knows, you may turn them into bean lovers!

 Personally, I am a bean lover.
 Why?
 Because even when made with the simplest ingredients (like these Tuscan style white beans), beans have something extra comforting, something that brings warmth to my heart.
 Or maybe it’s because they’re considered Greece’s National food.
-Due to their high nutritional value and their low cost, dried beans have raised many generations and have helped the Greek people not to starve during some tough times.
+Due to their high nutritional value and their low cost, dried beans have raised many generations and have helped the people of the Mediterranean, especially the Greeks, not to starve during some tough times.

 But they’re also a favorite ingredient of other Mediterranean countries like Italy and France.
-In this Spanish white bean stew, their Mediterranean spicy character is due to the chorizo which makes this dish extra warm and comforting.
+In this Spanish white bean stew, their spicy character is due to the chorizo which makes this dish extra warm and comforting.
+If you can’t find fresh chorizo, use any fresh sausage.

 There are a lot of chorizo types apparently… There’s the dry/cured chorizo which can be eaten as is and there’s the fresh chorizo which must be cooked before you eat it.
 There’s also spicy or sweet types and soft or hard ones.
 Usually, the hard sausages are cured and the soft is semi-cured.

-Beans are cooked perfectly if you have a pressure cooker.
-And they’re even better if you bake them in a dutch oven for a LOOONG time.
+Yes you can!
+Beans are cooked perfectly if you have a pressure cooker but in my humble opinion they’re even better if you bake them in a dutch oven for a LOOONG time.
 And this applies to chickpeas also.
 I’ve used the baking method in this Greek baked chickpeas (Revithada) and the results were amazing.
-If you want to try this method, you’ll have to add the soaked beans, the rest of the ingredients and enough water to vover them by half an inch in a Dutch oven and bake them at 390°F (200°C) for about 3-4 hours.
+If you want to try this method, you’ll have to add the soaked beans, the rest of the ingredients and enough water to cover them by half an inch in a Dutch oven and bake them at 390°F (200°C) for about 3-4 hours.

 - Try to find a good quality soft chorizo, and not a hard/cured one.